 He has served in policy and advisory capacities for institutions such as the Independent Administrative Reform and Civil Service Commission, the Ministry of Agriculture, Irrigation, and Livestock, and the Afghanistan Independent Human Rights Commission.

-In addition, Mr Hashimi has been involved in research and translation for organisations such as the Afghanistan Research and Evaluation Unit and the BBC News Service.
+In addition, Mr Hashimi has been involved in research and translation as well, his research on the country’s public administration has been published twice by the Afghanistan Research and Evaluation Unit.